anthonyBgood/mobile-flashcards/README.md

 run dev with `yarn start`

-## DEV NOTES
+## TESTING AND DEV NOTES
-Only tested on android emulator.
-No iOS testing, or real application.
+this application has only been tested on android emulator.
+No iOS testing, or on a real application.
+It was tested on emulator `emulator -avd Nexus_S_API_28`